• Account

 3. Sign up for a webinar service.
 Here are the ones I recommend.

 4. Create your landing page in LeadPages and tie it into your email service.
-This way everyone that registers will also be on your email list.
+This way, everyone who registers will also be on your email list.

-5. FOR PAID WEBINARS: Create a Paypal Link and then have it forward to a registration page after the sale
+5. FOR PAID WEBINARS: Create a Paypal Link and then have it forwarded to a registration page after the sale

 6. Sign up for a Facebook Ads account.